dfinke/ImportExcel/README.md

 - [ili101](https://github.com/ili101) for fixes and features
     - Removed `[PSPlot]` as OutputType.
 Fixes it throwing an error
 - [Nasir Zubair](https://github.com/nzubair) added `ConvertEmptyStringsToNull` to the function `ConvertFrom-ExcelToSQLInsert`
     - If specified, cells without any data are replaced with NULL, instead of an empty string.
-This is to address behviors in certain DBMS where an empty string is insert as 0 for INT column, instead of a NULL value.
+This is to address behaviors in certain DBMS where an empty string is insert as 0 for INT column, instead of a NULL value.

 #### 4/10/2018